mlswg/mls-protocol/draft-ietf-mls-protocol.md

                    group_context, kem_output, ciphertext)
 ~~~

-Here `node_public_key` is the public key of the node that the path secret is
+Here `node_public_key` is the public key of the node for which the path secret is
-being encrypted for, `group_context` is the provisional GroupContext object for
+encrypted, `group_context` is the provisional GroupContext object for
 the group, and the `EncryptWithLabel` function is as defined in
 {{public-key-encryption}}.